Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup_template.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+1. Prepared object points. (x, y, z) coordinates of the chessboard corners, where z=0
+2. object_pts appended with replicated array of coordinates everytime there is successful detection of all chessboard corners in a test image
+3. img_points will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+4. output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function
+5. applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]